NASA-IMPACT/CDI-Dashboard/README.md

 `python3 manage.py runserver`

-Navigate to the admin console by clickcing on the shield in the upper right-hand corner and login with the superuser role
+Navigate to the admin console by clicking on the shield in the upper right-hand corner and login with the superuser role